 The Collaboration and Program Improvement Branch manages early childhood initiatives and administers early care contracts and grants.
 Their initiatives and programs include:

-- The Head Start State Collaboration Project coordinates early learning and comprehensive services between local Head Start programs and local, state, federal government agencies that are informed by the current Head Start Assessment Report and Strategic Plan.
+- The Head Start State Collaboration Project coordinates early learning and comprehensive services between local Head Start programs and local, state, and federal government agencies that are informed by the current Head Start Assessment Report and Strategic Plan.

-- State Advisory Council and Local Councils include the State Advisory Council on Early Childhood Education and Care and 24 Local Early Childhood Advisory Councils.
-Together, they build and support a comprehensive early childhood infrastructure to overcome local school readiness achievement gaps for children with high needs and maximize federal, state and local resources for early childhood through collaborations and consistent coordination.
+- The State Advisory Council and Local Councils include the State Advisory Council on Early Childhood Education and Care and 24 Local Early Childhood Advisory Councils.
+Together, they build and support a comprehensive early childhood infrastructure to overcome local school readiness achievement gaps for children with high needs and maximize federal, state, and local resources for early childhood through collaborations and consistent coordination.

 - Family Engagement Initiatives include the implementation of the Maryland Early Childhood Family Engagement Framework and the Maryland Families Engage website.